Ways to swap out Soft Drinks, for healthier options

 A summer favourite, freshly squeezed lemonade when made with a dash of cane sugar and agave nectar can be a delicious alternative to soda.
 The citrusy and refreshing flavour may be all you need to wipe away memories of fizzy sodas from your taste buds.

 A recent introduction to market, Kombucha is a fermented health drink equally as energizing.
 Its flavour may not be something everyone will enjoy, but it contains little to no sugar and has probiotics that can help improve gut health.

 What Are You Waiting For?

-Now that you are convinced of the sweet vices of soda, it’s time to take action and clean up your diet.
+Now that you are convinced of the sweet vices of soft drinks, it’s time to take action and clean up your diet.
 Make a conscious effort to switch up the cola in your diet for a healthier alternative, or even just water.
 And if you get sick of water, purchase a SodaStream – that turns flat water into sparkling - for your home or office, and enjoy the fresh, bubbly fix.